Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Run the server

 For a local development instance, just run `./script/server`.
-This will start both thin, magent  and the websocket server.
+This will start both thin, redis, rake resque:work  and the websocket servers.
 The application is then available at http://localhost:3000.
 You can change port by editing config/server.sh

 If you want to run an app server other than thin, you must run this appserver, the websocket server  and magent server separately.